Georgiacetus: Cranium and dentition

 Dr. Richard Hulbert, also with Georgia Southern University at that time, led the research team which described the find as a new genus and species in 1998.
 The skull is more than 30 in long, 12 in wide and about 24 in deep, fleshed out it would have been decidedly larger.

 The structure of its inner ear bones confirms Georgiacetus as belonging with the whales; throughout their long history, all whales and their terrestrial ancestors have possessed an identifiable and unique inner ear bone structure.

-It’s hard to know the total length of the animal as no legs or tail vertebrae were found, but researchers estimate a length of at 10 to 20 ft considering the head would have been nearly three feet long for a living animal.
+It is hard to know the total length of the animal as no legs or tail vertebrae were found, but researchers estimate a length of at 10 to 20 ft considering the head would have been nearly three feet long for a living animal.

 Georgiacetus was equipped as an active predator capable of taking and processing large prey.
 There was a prominent crest at the top rear of the skull which would have anchored powerful jaw muscles.
 The front teeth were curved, banana-shaped (though in life most of the banana shape would have been deep in the jaw with just the tip exposed) and peg-like.
 These teeth were adapted to seize and hold struggling prey; moving back in the jaws there were deeply rooted triangular edged teeth for shearing, and further back were sharp molars for crushing.
 Large fish, birds or turtles could have been caught and processed into manageable chunks.

 The tooth and skull arrangement shows a clear, direct relationship between the Basilosauridae family and Georgiacetus.
 Basilosaurids possessed teeth and a skull remarkably similar in function and structure, both have nostrils (blowholes) located halfway back on the snout, just in front of the eyes.
 The basilosaurid tooth arrangement appears as a more efficient and specialized version of the Georgiacetus arrangement.
 Georgiacetus predated the basilosaurids by nearly three million years; the Georgia Whale was very likely the source of the basilosaurids.